 Suzanne McBride, associate chair of Columbia College’s Journalism Department and a former newspaper editor, coordinates AustinTalks.
 You can reach her at 312-369-8907 or at firstname.lastname@example.org.
-As a resident of nearby Oak Park, some of her favorite Austin activities include eating at MacArthur’s and Quench, spending time at Columbus Park, swimming at Austin Town Hall, taking in the latest event at Sankofa Cultural Arts and Business Center and riding the 91 bus.
+As a resident of nearby Oak Park, some of her favorite Austin activities include eating at MacArthur’s, spending time at Columbus Park, swimming at Austin Town Hall, taking in the latest event at Sankofa Cultural Arts and Business Center and riding the 91 bus.
 Like many people who live, work or spend time in Austin, she wishes there were more places to shop.
 We’d love to know about some of your favorite places and people in Austin.

 Help us make this a meeting place that showcases all Austin has to offer.
 Tell us what stories you want to see here, or submit your own story – a photo, some video or something you’ve written yourself.
 It takes just a minute to register for the site and get started.
 We welcome your comments, questions and suggestions.